gpetruc/GlobalCorrelator_HLS/2.simple_ht/README.md

 ## Synthesis results (Vitis 2023.1)

 For the first implementation, it has a latency of 13 clock cycles, using 2629 FFs and 2385 LUTs.
-Vivado is not understanding that it can parallelize the sum, apparently because of the if inside the loop
+Vitis is not understanding that it can parallelize the sum, apparently because of the if inside the loop

 Changing the loop code so that the sum is always executed, but we add zero in some entries, makes HLS understand that the code can be parallelized.
 Now the loop takes 2 clocks (5.6ns), 375 FFs, 1271 LUTs.

+An alternative approach to force Vitis HLS to do parallelize the reduction is to use recursive templates, which works also in more general cases of divide-and-conquer algorithms (e.g. finding the maximum or minimum value, sorting, ...).
+The result is identical, 2 clocks (5.6ns), 375 FFs, 1271 LUTs.

 ## Changing the clock frequency